react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 By defining what React Native is and is not responsible for, we can improve the focus and stability of React Native and ensure that reliable extension points are available where needed.

-We’re formalizing this concept now as, ultimately, we want our users to build **production-grade applications** while experiencing a **top-notch developer experience**.
+We’re formalizing this concept now as, ultimately, we want developers to build **production-grade applications** while experiencing a **top-notch developer experience**.

-We believe most of our users **should be using a React Native Framework**, and this document explains what exactly this means and how we can achieve this goal.
+We believe most of our developers **should be using a React Native Framework**, and this document explains what exactly this means and how we can achieve this goal.

 ## Table of Content